LauraLivers/beyond-the-binary/README.md

 ![](images/Chart4.png)

 While all three countries highly encourage the use of computers in all subjects, so as to familiarise the students with its use, **only Estonia** specifically states that those two lessons are **Computer Science**.
 In Switzerland the subject **Computer & Media** entails everything from how to google for information to how the printing press was invented.
-And as a lot of Primary School teachers were not adequately instructed on how to teach computer literacy, the tend to focus on the latter.
+And as a lot of Primary School teachers were not adequately instructed on how to teach computer literacy, they tend to focus on the latter.
 The Netherlands have **no lesson allocated** to Computer Sciences on the Primary School level.
-Whether is the direct cause of the numbers of women in tech in those countries, will for now be left to debate.
+Whether this is the direct cause of the numbers of women in tech in those countries, will for now be left to debate.
 Personally, I find it quite telling.